abramin/cultural-cognitive-science/pilot/pilot.md

 *This curriculum prepared November 2025 for experimental pilot in AI-mediated learning.
 All intellectual work remains the student's own; AI provides guidance and feedback only.*

+*Version 1.2: Corrections made to reading assignments:*
-*Version 1.1: Corrected Churchland reading from "Chapter 1 (~30 pages)" to "Part II: Recent Developments in the Philosophy of Science (~100-150 pages)" with adjusted Week 5 schedule.*
+- *Corrected Churchland reading from "Chapter 1 (~30 pages)" to "Part II: Recent Developments in the Philosophy of Science (~100-150 pages)" with adjusted Week 5 schedule*
+- *Replaced Bermúdez (non-existent 2nd edition) with Chalmers "Facing Up to the Problem of Consciousness" for Pilot A and Kim's Philosophy of Mind (or Stanford Encyclopedia alternatives) for Pilot B*